Recommended Global Nutrition Webinars & Conferences

 Worldwide obesity has nearly increased since 1975 and the rate continued to triple every year.
 The number of obese people in the world total is approximately 2.1 billion, which makes up about 30% of the total population.
 Over 3 million people each year die from obesity.
 More the 41 million children under the age of 5 were overweight in the year 2019.
 Compared with past studies there are 7.9 million new cases of diabetes every year and many new cases of chronic heart diseases and stroke with an average of 6.8million were affected.
 39% of both men and women aged 18+ were overweight in which 11% of men and 15% of women were obese.

-3rd World Congress on Nutrition and Obesity Prevention welcomes speakers, exhibitors and delegates from all over the world to Abu Dhabi, United Arab Emirates during September 28-29, 2020.
+3rd World Congress on Nutrition and Obesity Prevention welcomes speakers, exhibitors and delegates from all over the world to to take part in the webinar event during September 28-29, 2020.
 The sorting out panel is planning for an engaging and instructive meeting project including addresses, workshop and symposia on a wide classification of points, notice introductions, youthful specialist gathering and different projects for members from over the world.

 IMPORTANCE AND SCOPE: